Belizeans

 Belizeans are people associated with the country of Belize through citizenship or descent.
-Belize is a multiethnic country with residents of African, Amerindian, European and Asian descent or any combination of those groups.
+Belize is a multiethnic country with residents of Amerindian, African, European, Asian and Middle-eastern descent or mixed-race with any combination of those groups.

 Colonisation, slavery, and immigration have played major roles in affecting the ethnic composition of the population and as a result, Belize is a country with numerous cultures, languages, and ethnic groups.

 Maya and early settlers

-The Maya are thought to have been in Belize and the Yucatán region since the second millennium BC; however, much of Belize's original Maya population was wiped out by disease and conflicts between tribes and with Europeans.
+The Maya are thought to have been in Belize and the Yucatán region since the second millennium BC; however, much of Belize's original Maya population was wiped out by disease and conflicts between tribes with Europeans.
 The Belizean Maya consists of three Maya groups now inhabit the country: The Yucatec (who came from Yucatán, Mexico to escape the Caste War of the 1840s) mostly live in Corozal, Orange Walk and Cayo District, the Mopan (indigenous to Belize but were forced out by the British; they returned from Guatemala to evade slavery in the 19th century) Mostly live in Toledo, and Kek'Chi (also fled from slavery in Guatemala in the 19th century).
 The later groups are chiefly found in the Toledo District.

 Kriols

 Kriols make up roughly 21% of the Belizean population and about 75% of the Diaspora.
-They are descendants of the Baymen slave owners, and slaves brought to Belize for the purpose of the logging industry.
+They are descendants of the Baymen European slave owners, and slaves brought to Belize for the purpose of the logging industry.
 These slaves were mostly Black (many also of Miskito ancestry) from Nicaragua and born Africans who had spent very brief periods in Jamaica and Bermuda.
 Bay Islanders and more Jamaicans came in the late 19th century, further adding to these already varied peoples, creating this ethnic group.

 For all intents and purposes, Kriol is an ethnic and linguistic denomination.
 Some natives, even those blonde and blue-eyed, may call themselves Kriols.
 The designation is more cultural than racial, and is not limited to some certain physical appearance.

 The Kriol language was invented in slavery, and historically only spoken by them.
 However, this ethnicity has become synonymous with the Belizean national identity, and as a result it is now spoken by about 75% of Belizeans.
 Kriols are found all over Belize, but predominantly in urban areas such as Belize City, coastal towns and villages, and in the Belize River Valley.

 Belize Kriol, also written as Belize Creole, is derived mainly from English.
 Its substrate languages are the Native American language Miskito, and the various West African and Bantu languages which were brought into the country by slaves.
 These include Akan, Efik, Ewe, Fula, Ga, Hausa, Igbo, Kikongo and Wolof.